kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(b\) It must be shown during ground inspection of the design features of the equipment that there will not be conditions that will allow unsafe operations because of component failure or deterioration.

 \(c\) The monitor must be checked periodically during the in-service test evaluation period for calibration and stability.
-These tests, and ground checks of SDF radiation characteristics must be conducted in accordance with the maintenance manual required by §171.115(c) and must meet the standards and tolerances contained in §171.111(j).
+These tests, and ground checks of SDF radiation characteristics must be conducted in accordance with the maintenance manual required by [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.115   Maintenance and operations requirements.|§171.115]](c) and must meet the standards and tolerances contained in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.111   Ground standards and tolerances.|§171.111]](j).

-\(d\) The monitor system must provide a warning to the designated control point(s) when any of the conditions of §171.111(j) occur, within the time periods specified in that paragraph.
+\(d\) The monitor system must provide a warning to the designated control point(s) when any of the conditions of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.111   Ground standards and tolerances.|§171.111]](j) occur, within the time periods specified in that paragraph.

 \(e\) Flight inspection to determine the adequacy of the facility's operational performance and compliance with applicable performance requirements must be conducted in accordance with the “U.S. Standard Flight Inspection Manual.”
 Tolerances contained in the U.S. Standard Flight Inspection Manual, section 217, must be complied with except as stated in paragraph (f) of this section.